Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Experiment details

-All our training processes are conducted on 8 GPU cards of NVIDIA A40 expect for ImageNet-32 (old version).
+All our training processes are conducted on 8 GPU cards of NVIDIA A40 except for ImageNet-32 (old version) and CIFAR-10 (with data augmentation).
 For CIFAR-10, we pretrain the model for 6 million iterations, which takes around 3 weeks.
 Then we finetune the model for 200k iterations, which takes around 1 day.
 For ImageNet-32 (new version), we pretrain the model for 2 million iterations, which takes around 2 weeks.
 Then we finetune the model for 250k iterations, which takes around 3 days.
 We use a batch size of 128 for both training stages and both datasets.

 Note that in related works~\citep{lipman2022flow,albergo2022building}, experiments on ImageNet-32 (new version) are conducted at a larger batch size (512 or 1024), which may improve the results.
 We did not use a larger batch size or train longer due to resource limitations.